Your cart is empty

 • open window or balcony

-👉 Therefore, it's important to secure your surroundings, avoid bunk beds, lock stairs and windows.
-And most importantly, don't wake your baby, but gently guide him back to bed.
+👉 Therefore: secure the area, avoid bunk beds, and lock stairs and windows.
+And very importantly: do not wake them, but gently guide them back to bed.

-This is where MARY comes into play – your smart companion for the night:
+This is where MARY comes in – your smart companion for the night:

-• detects typical movements when your child leaves the bed
+• recognizes typical movements when your child gets out of bed

-• sends you an immediate notification to your mobile phone
+• sends you an instant notification to your mobile phone

-• detects silent activities and replaces the baby monitor with noise detection
+• Detects silent activities and replaces the baby monitor with sound detection

-👉 This way you can sleep more relaxed at night and be informed immediately if something really happens.
+👉 This way you can sleep more peacefully at night and are immediately informed if something really happens.

-Sleepwalking is usually harmless, but safety is key.
-With a little preparation at home and smart support from MARY by sticklett, you can guide your child safely through the night.
+Sleepwalking is usually harmless, but safety matters.
+With a little preparation at home and smart support from MARY by sticklett, you can safely guide your child through the night.

-👉 [Learn more about how MARY supports you in your everyday life here]
+👉 [Learn more here about how MARY supports you in everyday life]